 Getting from Vienna International Airport to the City (Vienna)

-Fast and Expensive Option: Take the City Airport Train (CAT), which is a 16 minute ride at 11EUR (as of writing).
+Fast and Expensive Option: Take the City Airport Train (CAT), which is a 16 minute ride at 11EUR OW/19EUR RT (as of October 2017).
 Train takes you to Wien Mitte station on the east side of Vienna.
 0530-2300

 Slower and Cheaper Option: Take the S-Bahn 7 (S7) towards Floridsdorf, a 25 min ride, 4EUR ticket covers connection to U-Bahn.
 0400-2345